The perfect Azure naming convention

 Workload naming convention in practice

-In addition to the Matroska approach I keep the following common guidelines in mind:
+When using the Matroska naming convention always try to keep the following common guidelines in mind:

 - All words must be in lower case